openstack/oslo.policy/doc/source/usage.rst

   policies used are registered.
 The signature of Enforcer.authorize matches Enforcer.enforce.

+* Projects can register policies as `DocumentedRuleDefault` objects, which require a method and path of the corresponding policy.
+This helps policy readers understand which path maps to a particular policy ultimately providing better documentation.

 * A sample policy file can be generated based on the registered policies rather than needing to manually maintain one.